ctbfl/ctbfl.github.io/index.md

 **<font color="#990000">I am actively seeking a PhD position for 2025 Fall admission.
 If you have any information, please contact me!</font>**

-All my research is aimed at the ultimate goal of building robots that can assist people and enhance their quality of life.
+My ultimate goal is to build robots that can assist people and enhance their quality of life.

 And a more specific goal is to first build a robot that can automate the kitchen!

-This will include:
+Thus form three tasks that I want to solve.

 - **Prepare the food ingredients.**
 - **Cook the meal.**